conan-io/conan-io.github.io/_posts/2021-03-05-Improve-python-performance-with-cpp-and-pybind11.markdown

 *fibolib.exp* and *fibolib.lib*

-Now let's use this new module in a new Pythom program called *main_cpp.py*:
+Now let's use this new module in a new Python program called *main_cpp.py*:

 ```python
 from binding._build.lib.fibolib import fib